Intelliscore

-An Intelliscore is a term used in business, for a numerical score granted by Experian to Business as a credit score for the promptness of their payments to creditors.
-The Intelliscore is used for commercial organizations in a manner similar to the way the FICO score is used for individuals.
+An intelliscore is a term used in business for a numerical score granted by Experian to businesses as a credit score for the promptness of their payments to creditors.
+The intelliscore is used for commercial organizations in a manner similar to the way the FICO score is used for individuals.

-The Intelliscore is given by Experian, which is one of the largest Credit Reporting Agencies in the United States.
+The intelliscore is given by Experian, which is one of the largest credit reporting agencies in the United States.

 The higher the score, the greater the likelihood of a company paying its suppliers and vendors on time.

-There are a few versions of Intelliscore, often referred to as Intelliscore Plus.
-The Commercial Intelliscore predicts the likelihood of a business becoming seriously delinquent in paying its bills within the next 12 months.
+There are a few versions of intelliscore, often referred to as intelliscore plus.
+The commercial intelliscore predicts the likelihood of a business becoming seriously delinquent in paying its bills within the next 12 months.
 "Seriously delinquent" is defined as more than 90 days beyond terms or bankrupt.
-One variant of the Intelliscore is referred to as "Blended" and combines the personal credit history of a small business owner with commercial credit history.
+One variant of the intelliscore is referred to as "blended," and combines the personal credit history of a small business owner with commercial credit history.
 This version can be more predictive in assessing credit risk for smaller or micro businesses.

-The Intelliscore Plus is regarded in the credit industry as quite predictive and economical.
+The intelliscore plus is regarded in the credit industry as quite predictive and economical.
 It incorporates statistical modeling using over 800 commercial and owner variables - including tradeline and collection information, recent credit inquiries, public filings, new account activity, key financial ratios and other performance indicators.

-The score is easily interpreted within a 1-100 Score Range where credit analysts and marketers can screen out businesses that are below a certain score threshold (or conversely accepting only those for credit terms above a certain threshold).
-For example, by only accepting new business customers with a score of 26 to 100; 75% of orders can be approved automatically while 79.1% of "Bads" are eliminated in the process (a 23 to 1 ratio of "Goods" to "Bads").
+The score is easily interpreted within a 1-100 score range where credit analysts and marketers can screen out businesses that are below a certain score threshold (or conversely accepting only those for credit terms above a certain threshold).
+For example, by only accepting new business customers with a score of 26 to 100; 75% of orders can be approved automatically while 79.1% of "bads" are eliminated in the process (a 23-to-1 ratio of "goods" to "bads").

-In a strategic alliance between Infogroup (formerly infoUSA) and Experian in 2009, both companies now offer the score as a value-added component of the Infogroup Business information database, regarded as the most complete and accurate in the industry.
+In a strategic alliance between Infogroup (formerly infoUSA) and Experian in 2009, both companies offer the score as a value-added component of the Infogroup Business information database, regarded as the most complete and accurate in the industry.